Calvin Harris: Career

-2006–2008: Career beginnings and I Created Disco
+2006–2008: I Created Disco and breakthrough

 Harris signed contracts with Three Six Zero Group (management), EMI (publishing), and Sony BMG (recording) in 2006 after he had been discovered on the social networking website Myspace.
 Later in 2006, Harris produced a remix of All Saints' single "Rock Steady".

 Harris's debut album, I Created Disco, was released in June 2007.
 He started working on the album in 2006 after he moved back from living in London to his hometown of Dumfries.
 All 14 tracks were written, produced, and performed solely by Harris, and all recording and producing for the album took place on an Amiga computer.
 To promote I Created Disco, Harris embarked on a tour of the UK, supporting Faithless and Groove Armada.
 I Created Disco was certified gold by the British Phonographic Industry (BPI).
 It reached number eight on the UK Albums Chart and number 19 on the US Top Electronic Albums.

 The album contained uptempo electroclash songs that were influenced by music from the 1980s.
 The song, "Vegas", was issued on limited edition vinyl.
 The first wide-release single from the album was released in March 2007.
 "Acceptable in the 80s", a tribute to the style and culture of the decade, peaked at number ten on the UK Singles Chart, remaining on the chart for 15 weeks.
 "The Girls", the album's second single, peaked at number three on the UK Singles Chart.
 The third and final release from the album, "Merrymaking at My Place", peaked at number 43 on the chart.